tahira-h/bikesharing/README.md

 Close the file.

-The seventh visualization provides a geographical mapping location of the ending station latitude and ending station longitude of the bike rental starting points.
+The seventh visualization provides a geographical mapping location of the ending station latitude and ending station longitude of the bike rental ending points.
 As shown in the image, there is a geographical map of the bike rental ending points in Des Moines.

 [link to dashboard](https://public.tableau.com/profile/tahira3223#!/vizhome/TopEndingLocation/TopEndingLocation)